sovenor/bitcoin-rocks/README.md

 ## Contribute
 You can contribute to bitcoin.rocks even if you aren't a programmer!
 Please read our [Contributor Guide](https://github.com/sovenor/bitcoin-rocks/blob/main/CONTRIBUTING.md) to learn more before you submit a pull request or start working on a translation.

+### Translations
+If you are able to translate content from English to any other language, you could add huge value to this repo!
+The [Contributor Guide](https://github.com/sovenor/bitcoin-rocks/blob/main/CONTRIBUTING.md) includes a Translation Guide so you can get started translating today.